About F.W. Barnes and Son Funeral Directors, Ballarat undertakers

 On October 24, 2016, Simon Mulqueen, the then owner of F.W.
 Barnes and Son, sold the oldest of Ballarat’s funeral homes to a private investment company.
 Under the management of John Mylett and the staff at F.W.
 Barnes the tradition of quality service and attention to detail continues.

 This brief look into the history of F.W.
 Barnes and Son, one of the leading Ballarat funeral homes, is only a snippet of all that has come and gone.
 But we look forward to guiding F.W.
 Barnes and Son Funeral Directors of Ballarat into a new era of service to the families of this area.
-Please contact our funeral parlour if you’d like more information about our history or for information about funeral arrangements and funeral services in Ballarat, prepaid funerals and the cost of funerals in Ballarat and any other information relating to funerals, including death and funeral notices, obituaries and coffins and caskets.
+Please contact our funeral home if you’d like more information about our history or for information about funeral arrangements and funeral services in Ballarat, prepaid funeral bonds and the cost of funerals in Ballarat and any other information relating to funerals, including death and funeral notices, obituaries and coffins and caskets.